arkraieski/starcoder-cli/README.md

 - The StarCoder model used by this CLI is a text-completion model and is **not** tuned for instruction following or chat
 - However, you may be able to use comments as a form of quasi-instructions that the model has exposure to from its training dataset
-- Refer to the model paper (see "Further Reading" section) for the authos' dicussion of the model's limitations
+- Refer to the model paper (see "Further Reading" section) for the authors' dicussion of the model's limitations
 - Code produced by this tool may have vulnerabilities or bugs

 ## Contributing 🤝